upitau/algorithms/README.md

 # algorithms
-Basic implementations of popular algorithms for quick self refresh.
+Basic implementations of popular algorithms for quick self refresh before interviews.

 Please do not use these algorithm implementations for production code as is.
-The implementations are not always optimal and do not cover all corner cases.
+The implementations are **deliberately** not always optimal and do not cover all corner cases.